Genetic Counselling

 Report about diagnostic, prognostic and treatment of the genetic disorder.

-Allow the understanding of the hereditary mechanism and the probability or risk to other family members.
+Allowing the understanding of the hereditary mechanism and the probability or risk it represents for other family members.

 Propose different reproductive options to reduce the risk.